Graham Poll: Football career

 Poll took up refereeing in 1980, progressing from the Isthmian League to become a Football League assistant referee in 1986.
 Five years later he became a full Football League referee, before being selected for the list of Premier League referees in 1993.
+At domestic level, Poll refereed the 1998 Charity Shield between Arsenal and Manchester United, the 2000 FA Cup final between Chelsea and Aston Villa, and the 2002 League Cup final between Blackburn Rovers and Tottenham Hotspur.

 Having held a FIFA badge since 1996, he took charge of European matches, including the UEFA Cup final between CSKA Moscow and Sporting Lisbon in 2005.
 Poll also took charge of international matches, refereeing at FIFA and UEFA tournaments such as Euro 2000, where Poll took charge of France versus Czech Republic, and Norway versus Slovenia in the group stages.

 In the dying seconds of the Merseyside derby between Everton and Liverpool on 21 April 2000 with the score at 0–0, the Liverpool goalkeeper kicked the ball into Don Hutchison's back while Hutchison was retreating towards his own half.
 The ball bounced into Liverpool's net, but Poll disallowed the goal, claiming that he had already blown the whistle to end the game.
 The television slow-motion pictures proved that this was incorrect, and after retiring in May 2007, Poll confessed that disallowing the goal had been a mistake that he regretted.

-Poll refereed the Italy versus Croatia game at the 2002 FIFA World Cup, played on Saturday 8 June 2002.
-Poll had a busy game, as there were forty-two fouls, three goals scored, two goals disallowed, and two bookings.
+Poll refereed the Italy versus Croatia game at the 2002 FIFA World Cup, played on Saturday 8 June 2002, which ended in a 2–1 victory to the former side.
+Poll had a busy game, as there were forty-two fouls, three goals scored, two Italian goals disallowed, and two bookings.
 Poll was given one more appointment at that world cup: Fourth Official to Pierluigi Collina in the second round match in which Turkey beat Japan 1–0.